Ride-The-Lightning/RTL/docs/Application_features.md

 ### Forwarding History
 - View all the forwarded HTLCs within a date range (default view is past 24 hours)

+### Routing Peers
+- Show routing events group by incoming and outgoing events group by peer alias, channel id and amount routed

 ### Lookups
 - Lookup a node details with pubkey